Invite friends and family to read the obituary and add memories.

 Susan was born at St. Lukes on the Country Club Plaza in the fall of 1952 on October 9 and grew up in Shawnee, Kansas under the tender care of her parents Joe and Carolyn Marshall and graduated high school from Shawnee Mission Northwest.

-She was a daddy’s girl at heart and loved visiting the family farm in Windsor, Missouri as a young girl with her sister Peggy.
+She was a daddy’s girl at heart and loved visiting the family farm in Windsor, MO as a young girl with her sister Peggy.
 Their father, Joe Marshall retired from General Motors after 37 years which reasons why Susan would have such a love for muscle cars.
 Suzie owned a 1970 Charger, an AMX and Dodge Demon and she even traveled Cross Country behind the wheel of a Big Rig.

 Susan loved to travel and often remembered her fun in California and roadtrips to Wyoming and Tennessee.
-She especially loved the trip to Hawaii with Peggy and her parents when she was younger.
-In her sixties she would venture out to North Carolina and Georgia, but her last trip would be this past year to The Black Hills of South Dakota.
+She especially loved the trip to Hawaii with Peggy and her parents when they was younger.
+In her sixties she would venture out to North Carolina and Georgia, but her last trip, would be this past year to The Black Hills of South Dakota.
 Accompanied by her Grandkids and immediate family, picking up trinkets and mementos along the way to remember it by.

-Susan whole heartedly believed in the death, burial and resurrection of the Lord Jesus Christ and loved God with all her heart all, all her soul and all her mind.
+Susan whole heartedly believed in the death, burial and resurrection of the Lord Jesus Christ and loved God with all her heart, all her soul and all her mind.
 This was her moral compass and she truly embodied the fruits of the Spirit in Galatians 5:22 which are Love, Joy, Peace, long-suffering, gentleness, goodness, faith, meekness and temperance.
 She was quick to forgive, but didn’t suffer a fool.
 It was her love for Jesus that enabled her to develop strong, genuine, personal relationships with people.
-The most of all was with her Son, Matthew.
+The most of all was with her son, Matthew.

-A visitation will be held from 5:00 to 6:00pm, Sunday, March 1, 2026 at the Amos Family Funeral Home 10901 Johnson Dr., Shawnee, KS 66203.
-A Celebration of Life will follow the visitation at 6:00pm.
+A visitation will be held from 5:00 to 6:00pm, on March 1, 2026 at the Amos Family Funeral Home 10901 Johnson Dr., Shawnee, KS 66203, followed be a memorial service at 6:00pm.

 Susan’s wishes were to be cremated and then later interned at Memorial Park Cemetery at 3306 Greenridge Road., Sedalia, MO 65301 next to her Parents Joe and Carolyn Marshall, and her Ancestors Harry and Florence Collins from Sedalia, MO alongside Roy and Rowena from Windsor, MO.
+Private services will be determined by the family at a later date.

 She would smile at a Memorial Contribution made to PreBorn or Samaritans Purse.

-To send Flowers to the Family please send to Amos Family Funeral Home
+To send Flowers to the Family please send to Amos Family Funeral Home.

 Make a donation to one of the following charities in remembrance of Susan Gayle Malone